DipsDev/Anchor/README.md

  # ⚓ Anchor

-A powerful workflow tool to streamline development with ease.
+A powerful environment tool to streamline development with ease.

 Anchor automates the entire CI/CD pipeline, building, configuring, and deploying your application into a dedicated developer or staging environment.